gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 an inner limit and an outer limit.
 If we're inside the inner limit then use 1.0.
 If we're outside the outer limit then use 0.0.
-If we're between the inner limit and the outer limit then lerp between 1.0 and 0.0.
+If we're between the inner limit and the outer limit then linearly interpolate between 1.0 and 0.0.

 Here's one way we could do this